ErikDanielsson/curve-shortening-flow/README.md

 # curve-shortening-flow
-Curve shortening flow in pygame.
+Curve shortening flow in pygame with Python 3.
-If you have pygame installed simply run
-`python curve_shortening_flow.py`
-Otherwise install pygame with pip.